dmz44/Robotics_Assignment_1/README.md

 1) Log in to your account, open a new terminal window, and open the ~/.bashrc file in vi editor.

-vi ~/.bashrc
+'vi ~/.bashrc

 2) Append the following lines to the bashrc.
 You can start making changes in a vi editor by entering “i” to enter into insert mode.
 When you are done, exit out of insert mode with ESC and type :wq with enter to save and exit.
 By appending commands to the bashrc, these commands will execute whenever a new terminal window is opened.

-source /opt/ros/foxy/setup.bash
+'source /opt/ros/foxy/setup.bash
-export ROS_DOMAIN_ID=30 #Turtlebot3
+'export ROS_DOMAIN_ID=30 #Turtlebot3
-source /home/chiu/turtlebot3_ws/install/setup.bash
+'source /home/chiu/turtlebot3_ws/install/setup.bash

 3) Changes to bashrc needs to be applied to the current terminal.
 Source the current terminal after saving bashrc.